crutcher/tapestry/docs/TapestryProjectOverview.md

 **NumPy** wasn't written to be optimized in this way.
 A large portion of the api surface is compatible with the necessary restrictions, but a significant portion is not.
-The same is true of the libraries which were written to developer model replacements for numpy.
+The same is true of the libraries which were written as developer api replacements for numpy.

 At the same time, the total investment being spent on power and compute resources for large tensor operations is growing rapidly; even small improvements in the efficiency of the above libraries